 1.1. how climate change issues are considered in the Company’s corporate strategy and Business Plan (including examples of where the Company has mapped against the United Nations Sustainable Development Goal 13 (Climate Action));

-1.4. if and how the Company assesses and discloses climate risks and opportunities with regard to the recommendations of the Task Force on Climate-related Financial Disclosure,
+1.6. if and how the Company assesses and discloses climate risks and opportunities with regard to the recommendations of the Task Force on Climate-related Financial Disclosures; and

 are set out in the Disclosure Letter.